Chapter IV

 The Problem of ABC in Network-source AI

-Standard AI is trained on a curated dataset and can only leverage information obtained by the AI owning entity to make predictions.
-In this way, standard AI is like a rudimentary, button-less, hot-line telephone where users can only call the telephone provider for information, and the telephone provider can only reply based on information they have gathered.
-Network-source AI (NSAI) is like a modern telephone, giving users the ability to dial anyone in the world directly, circumventing the data collection processes and opinions of the telephone provider.
+Today, a frontier AI system is trained on a curated dataset and can only leverage information obtained by the AI owning entity when making predictions.
+In this way, today's AI is like a rudimentary, button-less, hot-line telephone where users can only call the telephone provider for information, and the telephone provider can only reply based on information they have gathered.
+Network-source AI (NSAI) is like a modern telephone, giving users the ability to dial anyone in the world directly, circumventing the data collection processes and opinions of the telephone provider.1 Chapters 2 and 3 specified novel methods to make and respond to those calls: how to aggregate the responses in an attributable way (deep voting), and how to protect the calls and responses using encryption (structured transparency).

 But while NSAI offers a technical capability for ABC, a subtle problem undermines it in practice: the ability to dial is not the same as knowing whom to call, and the ability to reply is not the same as knowing who to support with AI capability.
-Deep voting aggregates contributions according to trust weights (the intelligence budget), and structured transparency protects those weights, but neither chapter specifies where the weights come from.
+Deep voting aggregates contributions according to trust weights (the intelligence budget), and structured transparency protects those weights, but neither chapter specifies where the weights come from (the machinery operates on weights; it does not produce them).
 The system is incomplete in precisely the way a combustion engine is incomplete without fuel: the machinery is specified, but the input that makes it run is not.
+This matters because the weights are not incidental to attribution-based control, they are the means of controlling attribution.
+Without the ability to reliably form trust weights, deep voting might as well be vanilla deep learning and NSAI might as well be today's frontier AI systems.
+Without this final ingredient, the telephone can dial anywhere, but the user does not know whom to call.
+This chapter addresses that gap.

 The Diagnosis

-Let's say you receive a problematic test and need an oncologist to follow up.
-Using your phone, you can theoretically dial any oncologist on earth, but your phone contains near-zero oncologists whose judgment you have personally evaluated.
-Let's say your city has hundreds of oncologists, your country has tens of thousands, and in theory you could contact them one by one.
+Let's say you receive a problematic medical test and need an oncologist to follow up.
+Using your phone, you can theoretically dial any oncologist on earth, but your phone's contacts contains zero oncologists whose judgment you have personally evaluated.
+Let's say your city has hundreds of oncologists, your country has tens of thousands, and in theory you could contact them one by one (by looking them up online).
 Each would probably answer, but each answer would contain what the oncologist chooses to share, something like "yes I'm a great doctor... what is your insurance and when can you come in for an evaluation?"

 In a way... the oncologist is not really who you want to call.
 You want to call the patients, people who trusted each oncologist with their life and learned whether that trust was warranted.
 The patients have information beyond what the typical oncologist is likely to disclose, such as whether the doctor listens, whether they rush, whether their diagnoses prove correct, and whether their patients are cured.